MrEbabi/Global-Coupons-for-Woocommerce-Plugin/README.md

 Use: Upload the zipped file to wp-content/plugins and extract there.

 -----
 Source codes of the plugin is uploaded.
 Security maintenance is done for now, waiting news from WordPress Plugin Review Team.
-After the security maintenance, the plugin will be published on Wordpress.

 Security maintenance: Securing inputs and outputs, providing unique function names, checking permissions and using nonces.